Skip to content ↓

 Maths

-In the Autumn Term, the children will be focusing on the following units:
+In the Spring term, the children will be focusing on the following units:

 To help your child at home, please continue to access doodle, we will be monitoring the children and setting assignments on doodle.
 If your child has not passed the ultimate for their timestables they will also need to continue to practise their timestables.